Isole Tremiti

 Human History

 Legend identifies the Tremiti as the burial place of the hero Diomedes, whose companions were transformed into shearwaters that still nest on the cliffs.
 Historical records document settlement from Neolithic times, with the islands serving as monasteries, prisons, and places of exile throughout history.
-The Benedictine Abbey of Santa Maria on San Nicola, founded in the 11th century, dominates the island's skyline with its fortress-monastery architecture.
-Mussolini's regime used the islands for political exile, and the Libyan deportees sent there in 1911 represent a dark colonial history.
+The Benedictine Abbey of Santa Maria a Mare on San Nicola was founded in the 9th century by Benedictine monks from Montecassino, and dominates the island's skyline with its fortress-monastery architecture.
+[1] Mussolini's regime used the islands for political exile, and the Libyan deportees sent there in 1911 represent a dark colonial history.

 Park History